10-Step by step guide to Lateral-torsional buckling.

 The interaction of the compression and tension flanges forces an unrestrained beam to twist.
 The resistance to this twist depends on the beam section’s torsional resistance.

-From the IDEA statiCA link, beams with large flange thicknesses, for example, have greater torsional resistance than those of lesser flange thicknesses for any given depth.
-Other sections also offer more excellent resistance (RHS/SHS), which are often used when large spans are needed to carry the vertical load (e.g., openings involving bi-fold doors), which are prone to out-of-plane force effects.
+From the IDEA Statica link, beams with large flange thicknesses, for example, have greater torsional resistance than those with lesser flange thicknesses for any given depth.
+Other sections also offer excellent resistance (RHS/SHS), which are often used when large spans are needed to carry vertical loads (e.g., openings involving bi-fold doors), which are prone to out-of-plane force effects.

 This is why an adequate number of bracings with proper spacing is required, unlike the bracing of the column, which requires member framing into the column.

-The moment will have components: Mo, Mo cos ฯ.
-Referring to the top view, a curvature occurs taking a section at A-A that shows the moment in the x’ and y’ directions.
+The moment will have components: Mo, Mo cos φ.
+Referring to the top view, a curvature occurs, taking a section at A-A that shows the moment in the x’ and y’ directions.
+Due to lateral-torsional buckling, the moment will have components in both lateral and torsional directions.
+Mo, Mo cos φ.
+Referring to the top view, a curvature occurs, taking section A-A that shows the moment at x’ and y’ direction.

-Secondary beams can help minimize the lateral-torsional buckling effect for beams, as shown in the next slide picture.
+Secondary beams can help minimize lateral-torsional buckling in beams, as shown in the next slide.

 The next post will be the Regions for Lateral-torsional buckling for beams.